borud/ledwall/README.md

 In order to use this you need to install the GCC compiler for the ARM targets.
-Assuming that you have [Homebrew](http://brew.sh/) installed you can run the following commands:
+Assuming that you have [Homebrew](http://brew.sh/) installed you can run the following commands (*cut and paste should be okay*):

     brew tap PX4/homebrew-px4
     brew update